bioinfoDZ/scDAPP/Documentation/downstream_postpipeline/Subclustering_and_ComparativeModule_Vignette.md

 #note that this overwrites the "seurat_clusters" variable.

-# a note about the clusterig nomenclatures you may find after scDAPP:
+# a note about the clustering nomenclatures you may find after scDAPP:

 #pipeline post-intergration clustering is named like:
 # RISC_Louvain_npc30_res0.5